-Green River is a blue-collar town, with 35.30% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Green River, you'll notice that it is more blue-collar than most other communities in America.
+35.30% of Green River’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Green River is a city of professionals, service providers, and construction workers and builders.
 There are especially a lot of people living in Green River who work in office and administrative support (10.85%), teaching (8.38%), and maintenance occupations (7.70%).

-The education level of Green River citizens is a little higher than the average for US cities and towns: 22.11% of adults in Green River have at least a bachelor's degree.
+The citizens of Green River are slightly better educated than the national average of 21.84% for all cities and towns, with 22.11% of adults in Green River having a bachelor's degree or advanced degree.